andxyz/andxyz-writings/source/_posts/2012-10-18-system-of-a-markdown.markdown

 /usr/Users/andxyz/Library/Application\ Support/Sublime\ Text\ 2/Packages/User/
 ```

-Open a Mardown file (with *.md file extension) and hit F7.
+Open a Markdown file (with *.md file extension) and hit F7.
 It will make the <code>filename.html</code> and show the file in the browser

 <code>Markdown.sublime-build</code> (Windows7):